-Mental health disorders emerge as serious changes in the way children typically learn, behave or handle their emotions, causing distress and problems getting through the day that last for a few weeks or longer, according to the Centers for Disease Control and Prevention.
+Mental health disorders emerge as serious changes in the way children typically learn, behave or handle their emotions, causing distress and problems getting through the day that last for a few weeks or longer.

 “If it’s interrupting development and interfering with their ability to learn, have friends and be with family, that can be cause for concern,” Dr. Ursano says.

 For example, it is normal for elementary school-age children to be scared of severe weather, such as hurricanes and tornadoes.
 However, if that fear of bad weather leads to a preoccupation with watching the Weather Channel or searching the internet obsessively and wanting everyone to come inside anytime there is a drop of rain, that is a red flag.

 “Those extremes are the ones you worry about,” Dr. Ursano says.
 “If it’s exhausting the family and leading to arguments and confusion on everyone’s part, those are probably signs that it’s worth talking to somebody.”